 Tips for Managing Other Small Business Needs

 - Hiring a financial advisor to help manage your financial assets, retirement, insurance, and maximize income can be a worthwhile investment for you and your small business.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors who can help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Running a small business can give you flexibility, freedom and control over how much money you make.
 But while the perks are good, working for yourself also means that you don’t have the safety net of an employer-sponsored retirement plan.
 SmartAsset’s guide will walk you through the most common small business retirement plans.